cjimti/mk/_posts/2018-07-08-python-data-essentials-matplotlib-seaborn.md

 For front-end interactive developers there are open source javascript libraries like [d3js]/[c3js].
 However, these solutions are often overkill for simple, static bar charts, histograms and plots; they are also problematic for print and PDF.

 It's common in many of my projects to generate static reports.
 These static reports are designed in HTML and use a tool I build called [txpdf], a [Webpage to PDF Microservice] use to convert them to PDF and email them to the appropriate stakeholder.
-I use serverless [Python]s functions with [numpy] and [pandas] to processes many forms of data, which makes [Matplotlib] is [Seaborn] an excellent tool for adding data visualization to these reports.
+I use [serverless] [Python] functions with [numpy] and [pandas] to processes many forms of data, which makes [Matplotlib] is [Seaborn] an excellent tool for adding data visualization to these reports.

 ## Notes on Data